robertorcosta/azure-docs.pt-br/articles/azure-monitor/platform/agent-windows.md

 ---
-title: Conectar computadores Windows ao Azure Monitor | Microsoft Docs
+title: Connect Windows computers to Azure Monitor | Microsoft Docs
-description: Este artigo descreve como conectar computadores Windows hospedados em outras nuvens ou locais para Azure Monitor com o agente do Log Analytics para Windows. ms.service: azure-monitor ms.subservice: logs ms.topic: conceptual
+description: This article describes how to connect Windows computers hosted in other clouds or on-premises to Azure Monitor with the Log Analytics agent for Windows. ms.service: azure-monitor ms.subservice: logs ms.topic: conceptual
 author: MGoedtel
 ms.author: magoedte
 ms.date: 10/07/2019
-ms.openlocfilehash: abe114a989c4ec672d391a7fd7d83341d4c52638
+ms.openlocfilehash: 42183ca7b02ba75b241ee1a83b5a0dc936a8c1c8
-ms.sourcegitcommit: 4c3d6c2657ae714f4a042f2c078cf1b0ad20b3a4
+ms.sourcegitcommit: 4c831e768bb43e232de9738b363063590faa0472
 ms.translationtype: MT
 ms.contentlocale: pt-BR
-ms.lasthandoff: 10/25/2019
+ms.lasthandoff: 11/23/2019
-ms.locfileid: "72932785"
+ms.locfileid: "74420423"
 ---
-# <a name="connect-windows-computers-to-azure-monitor"></a>Conectar computadores Windows ao Azure Monitor
+# <a name="connect-windows-computers-to-azure-monitor"></a>Connect Windows computers to Azure Monitor

-Para monitorar e gerenciar máquinas virtuais ou computadores físicos em seu datacenter local ou em outro ambiente de nuvem com Azure Monitor, você precisa implantar o agente de Log Analytics (também conhecido como o Microsoft Monitoring Agent (MMA)) e configurá-lo como relatar para um ou mais espaços de trabalho do Log Analytics.
+In order to monitor and manage virtual machines or physical computers in your local datacenter or other cloud environment with Azure Monitor, you need to deploy the Log Analytics agent (also referred to as the Microsoft Monitoring Agent (MMA)) and configure it to report to one or more Log Analytics workspaces.
 Adicionalmente, o agente fornece suporte à função do Hybrid Runbook Worker para a Automação do Azure.

 Em um computador Windows monitorado, o agente está listado como o serviço do Microsoft Monitoring Agent.
 O serviço do Microsoft Monitoring Agent coleta eventos de arquivos de log e log de eventos do Windows, dados de desempenho e outra telemetria.
-Mesmo quando o agente não consegue se comunicar com Azure Monitor ele relata, o agente continua a ser executado e enfileira os dados coletados no disco do computador monitorado.
+Even when the agent is unable to communicate with Azure Monitor it reports to, the agent continues to run and queues the collected data on the disk of the monitored computer.
 Quando a conexão é restaurada, o serviço do Microsoft Monitoring Agent envia os dados coletados para o serviço.

 O agente pode ser instalado usando um dos seguintes métodos.
 A maioria das instalações usa uma combinação desses métodos para instalar diferentes conjuntos de computadores, conforme apropriado.
 Detalhes sobre como usar cada método são fornecidos posteriormente neste artigo.